apify/crawlee/docs/guides/getting_started.md

 You might be wondering how we got that `.item` selector.
 After analyzing the category pages using a browser's DevTools, we've determined that it's a good selector to select all the currently displayed actor cards.
-DevTools and CSS selectors are quite a large topic, so we can't go into too much detail here, but here are a few general pointers.
+DevTools and CSS selectors are quite a large topic, so we can't go into too much detail now, but here are a few general pointers.

 #### DevTools crash course